knitcodemonkey/processes/productivity/bullet_journaling_for_adhd.md

 Journaling Layout: Each day has its own color.
 It makes it easy for me to see the break in thoughts throughout the pages.

-1:1s: Each person has their own ink color.
+Meetings and 1:1s: Each meeting has its own ink color.
 The process of selecting the pen, writing down the title, and including any info I know I need to cover helps me transition my thoughts into the 1:1.
-This is especially helpful when I’m having to stop working on a project to hold the 1:1.
-It gives me the initiative to write down any thoughts regarding the project so I can let them go, and review the notes from the last 1:1, and mark the linked-list numbers while I’m at it.
+This is especially helpful when I’m having to stop working on a project to hold the meeting or 1:1.
+It gives me the initiative to write down any thoughts regarding the project so I can let them go and switch pen colors.
+To prepare for the upcoming meeting, I review the notes from the last meeting, and mark the linked-list numbers.
 Getting in the zone expands beyond code, and into any work you are doing.

 #### Q&A: